Sindhudurg district: History

 In 1819 South Konkan was formed as separate district with its headquarters first at Bankot and later at Ratnagiri.
 Three northern subdivisions were transferred to Thane district in 1830 and the district was reduced to a sub-collectorate level under Thane district.
 In 1832, it was again made a full-fledged district and named Ratnagiri district.
 In the year 1945, a new Mahal (tahsil) called Kankavli Mahal (tahsil) was formed.
 The former Indian state of Sawantwadi was merged with the district and the taluka boundaries reorganized in the year 1949.
 In the same year the new taluka of Sawantwadi was created and two new mahals, Kudal and Lanja, were formed.
 With the reorganization of states in 1956, the district was included in Bombay State and since 1960, it is a part of Maharashtra.
 The name of the district has been adopted from the sea fort of Sindhudurg.
-This was built by Shivaji Maharaj near Malwan and its name literally means ‘Sea Fort’.
+This was built by Shivaji Maharaj near Malwan and its name literally means 'Sea Fort'.
 Its construction started on 25 November 1664 and was completed in three years, designed such that it could not be seen easily by enemies coming from the Arabian Sea.

 Sindhudurg district is the southern part of the Konkan coast which is historically known for its long coast line and safe harbours.
 Sindhudurg district was earlier a part of Ratnagiri district.
 For administrative convenience and industrial and agricultural development, Ratnagiri district was divided into Ratnagiri and Sindhudurg with effect from 1 May 1981.
 Sindhudurg district now comprises the eight tahsils of Sawantwadi, Kudal, Vengurla, Malvan, Devgad, Kankavli, Vaibhavwadi and Dodamarg.

 Geography

-Sindhudurg district is the southern most district of Maharashtra.
+Sindhudurg district is the southernmost district of Maharashtra.
 It has deposits of Iron, Bauxite and Manganese.
-Sindhudurg is bordered on the north by Ratnagiri district, on the south by the state of Goa, on the west by the Arabian Sea, and to the east across the crest of the Western Ghats or Sahyadris is Kolhapur district.
+Sindhudurg is bordered on the north by Ratnagiri district, on the south east by Belagavi district of Karnataka state and south by the state of Goa, on the west by the Arabian Sea, and to the east across the crest of the Western Ghats or Sahyadris is Kolhapur district.
 Sindhudurg is part of the Konkan (coastal) region, a narrow coastal plain in western Maharashtra which lies between the Western Ghats and the Arabian Sea.

 Sindhudurg has a semi-tropical climate and remains warm and humid most of the year.
 It has three clear seasons: rainy (June–October), Winter (November–mid February) and Summer (mid February–May).
 Temperatures rise to a maximum of 32 °C and monsoon winds bring heavy rains (average rainfall 3240.10 mm).

-The people of Sindhudurg district mostly speak Konkani and a distinct dialect of Konkani called "Malvani"; almost all are fluent in Marathi as well.
+The people of Sindhudurg district mostly speak "Malvani" a distinct dialect of Konkani and Marathi; almost all are fluent in Marathi as well.

-About the district

-Sindhudurg district was established on 1 May 1981.
+Administrative Divisions

+The eight talukas of this district are Devgad, Kankavli, Malvan, Kudal, Sawantwadi, Vengurla and Dodamarg and Vaibhavwadi.

+There are three Vidhan Sabha constituencies in this district.
+These are Kankavli, Sawantwadi and Kudal.
+All of these are part of the Ratnagiri-Sindhudurg Lok Sabha constituency.